 "When I started the company, I was just finishing my senior year at Ball State University," said Petrucciani.
 "While I had grown up in a family business– my mom and dad had started a medical equipment distribution company in 1969 – I wasn't sure what to expect in the technology world.
 I came up with the name 'Single Source Systems' to convey my desire to be able to provide everything that a business might need with respect to technology."

 In the early days, Single Source provided servers, desktops, networking, operating systems, enterprise software, customizations, consulting, and training.
-The company grew rapidly, making the Inc. 500 list in 1993 and again 1996.
+The company grew rapidly, making the Inc. 500 list in 1993 and again in 1996.
 Meanwhile, technology expanded rapidly, too.
 The PC market boomed with competitors like Gateway and Dell.
 The internet and mobile phones were huge advances with far-reaching impacts.
 Technology advanced exponentially, and for Single Source, that continued to create new business needs and opportunities.

 "We realized that we had a knack for taking existing technologies and putting them together to solve our customers' problems," said Tony.
 The company pivoted from customizing programs for each customer to creating solutions that many organizations needed to make their enterprise software work better for them.
 One area of expertise they developed was in the Service Management industry, serving companies with maintenance and repair technicians.
 Through partnering with global software vendors such as Sage and Infor, Single Source had over 1,000 customers in 29 countries by 2011.

-It was that time that another shift occurred.
-On 11/1/11 (“There has to be a binary joke in there somewhere!” said Tony), recognizing the value of what Single Source had created, Infor made Single Source an offer for its propriety Service Management product.
-The industry leader in enterprise software solutions also hired all of Single Source’s employees save for a few.
-With a vision for the future, Tony, Cory Rhodes, Jeff Smith, Jeff Bozovich, and Terri Smith, set about building a new foundation for the company, which came to known as Single Source 2.0.
+It was at that time that another shift occurred.
+On 11/1/11 ("There has to be a binary joke in there somewhere!" said Tony), recognizing the value of what Single Source had created, Infor made Single Source an offer for its propriety Service Management product.
+The industry leader in enterprise software solutions also hired all of Single Source's employees save for a few.
+With a vision for the future, Tony, Cory Rhodes, Jeff Smith, Jeff Bozovich, and Terri Smith, set about building a new foundation for the company, which came to be known as Single Source 2.0.

 "The acquisition was an amazing event for Single Source," said Terri, Corporate Controller, who recently celebrated 29 years with the company.
 "It was a confirmation that we had built a successful company with great products.
 We celebrated that success, but it was difficult to see that era come to an end.
 Since then, however, many employees have found their way back to us.
 I believe that says a great deal about the culture that has been created here.
 The values from Single Source 1.0 are still very much alive, and we have a new group of leaders, with Cory as our President, continuing some traditions and creating new ones.”